 “The spirit of selfish exclusiveness shows itself in a tendency to regard civilization as the sole possession and production of white people.
 Hence the plea that Africans must develop along their own lines.
 The tragedy… behind this claim is that white South Africa tends to forget its God-given mission to spread civilization and not to hoard it, and thus to ensure its survival and growth” (John W. de Cruchy, The Church Struggle in South Africa, p.
 56)

-The only way we can answer that question, whether Apartheid was that bad, is to take Isaiah 28:17 as our norm: Thus says the Lord: “I will make justice the measuring line and righteousness the plumb line”.
-Now, if that is our standard (and please read Isaiah for its context) and I look at the cumulative effect of Apartheid on the psyche of our nation, then I have to say – that in spite of some good intentions – it was a massive mistake and incredibly short-sighted.
-It was indeed an unjust and oppressive system.
+The only way we can answer the question is to take Isaiah 28:17 as our norm: “Thus says the Lord: ‘I will make justice the measuring line and righteousness the plumb line’”.
+Now, if that is our standard (and please read Isaiah for its context) and we look at the cumulative effect of Apartheid on the psyche of our nation, then we have to say – that in spite of some good intentions – that it was a indeed a massive mistake and incredibly short-sighted.
+It was an unjust and oppressive system.

 But was it all bad?

 In a six-part BBC documentary series (or book) War of the World, Harvard historian Niall Ferguson tells the grim tale of the death and destruction of the twentieth century.
-The entire century seems like one endless blood-fest, from beginning to end.
+The entire century looks like one endless blood-fest from beginning to end.
 From the Turkish genocide of the Armenians, right up to Rwandan genocide of ‘94 and the Balkan wars, it was one long war.
 And guess what?
-Most of these wars were caused by… race.
+Most of these wars were caused by… race, says Ferguson.
 One race viewing the other as vermin.
+And yet, coming to the end of the documentary series, you must ask yourself: “Where is South Africa in all this?
+Why did the bloodletting not spill over to our shores?
+Why did we not view each other as vermin?”

 Here’s my last source: David Berlinski’s The Devil’s Delusion – Atheism and its Scientific Pretensions.
 He’s out to prove Harvard Psychology professor Steven Pinker wrong.
 The latter argued that modernity has created a shockingly happy and noble world.
 So Berlinski provided a three-page catalog of 62 conflicts killing over 162 million people during the last century.
 Not such a happy and noble picture.
-Dr. Pinker will have to ‘tink’ again!
+Dr. Pinker will have to ‘tink’ again.

 But again, you go through the endless list of massacres and mayhem, and you ask yourself: Where is South Africa in three pages or sordid savagery?
 Nowhere.
 But, if I listen to some leftist gurus, we ought to be right up there a few slots under Hitler and Stalin’s brutal regimes.
 Berlinski even mentions three slaughter-parties right next door to us, in Zimbabwe, Mozambique and Angola, but South Africa is nowhere to be found on three pages.
+Amazing.

 Why was there no major blood-letting in South Africa?